gyselroth/docxBox/README.md

-When given two DOCX files, the ``ls`` command lists all files of both DOCX documents side-by-side. docxBox compares all files and highlights files w/ different attributes or content.
+When given two DOCX files, the ``ls`` command lists all files of both DOCX documents side-by-side. docxBox compares all files and highlights files w/ different attributes or (identical attributes but) different content.

 ````docxbox ls foo_v1.docx foo_v2.docx````